eubr-bigsea/waze-jams/version3_compss/README.md

 DEMO
 ----

 A sample file has been added to guide formatting new datafiles and testing of the code.
-The file sample.txt contains data of a 50x50 spatial grid with hourly observations for 28 days (on a total of 672 observations per grid cell).
+The file train\_20160906\_04\_20160920\_04.txt contains data of a 50x50 spatial grid with hourly observations for 14 days and 1 hour (on a total of 337 observations per grid cell).

 #### Example 1: Predicting the traffic in the next hour based in a already created model (to all grids):